 A Progressive Web App (PWA) is a web app that uses modern web capabilities to deliver an app-like experience to users.
-These apps meet certain requirements (see below), are deployed to servers, accessible through URLs, and indexed by search engines.
-Find out more about PWAs here.
+These apps meet certain requirements (see below), are deployed to servers, accessible through URLs, and indexed by Search engines.

 Hybrid Mobile Apps